 Description.
-Penetrate the DUT using a $3 \pm 0.2$ mm diameter conductive nail that is mechanically robust enough not to deform during the penetration.
-The electrical resistivity of the nail should be less than or equal to the electrical resistivity of stainless steel ( $\leq 7.41 \times 10^{-5} \Omega$ -cm).
+Penetrate the DUT using a 3 $\pm$ 0.2 mm diameter conductive nail that is mechanically robust enough not to deform during the penetration.
+The electrical nail should be less than or equal to the electrical resistivity of stainless steel ( $\leq$ 7.41x10-5

 A sharp nail with a 60° tip is used for this test.
 An example of a typical nail is provided in